rehierl/node-tree-outliner/about-h1-h6.md

 In HTML-4, each heading element is defined to introduce (i.e. mark the beginning of) a new section.

-Note that there seems to exist no explicit definition which states when an introduced section ends.
+Note - There does not seem to exist an explicit definition which states when a section ends.
 The only statement that can be made right away is that, **by default, any section ends with the body element.**

 ```